 This tutorial assumes that you have already installed pdf2cad on your Mac and that you can access it from the Applications Folder, the Dock or the Desktop.
 Choose your preferred method and launch pdf2cad.

 The selected files will be displayed in the preview pane on the left.
-On the right, are the most often used settings.
+On the right, are the most used settings.
 These defaults should be correct for most conversions.
 Click OK to continue.
-If you find that you need to change rotation or fine-tune the process, there is a Preferences button where advanced settings can be applied.
-If you do not need to make any adjustments, you may click OK to run the conversion.
-The Options are covered at the end of the tutorial.
+If you find that you need to change rotation or fine-tune the process, there is a Preferences button where more settings can be applied.
+If you do not need to make any adjustments, click OK to run the conversion.
+The Preferences are covered at the end of the tutorial.

 The conversions to be performed will be summarized on screen.
 Choose where the results will be stored.
 The default is in the same directory as the original file.
 Click Convert to proceed.